rashed99mm/week1-2_assessment/README.md

 | `/checkout` | auth | Two-step order and payment |
 | `/orders`, `/orders/:id` | auth | Order history |
 | `/login`, `/register` | guests only | JWT auth |

-Admin routes are authentication-gated only.
-There is no role column on `users`, so any signed-in account can reach them.

 ### Seat maps